Quinzical/Quinzical-app/README.md

 ## Introduction

 Quinzical is a quiz platform written in java and designed for players to test their knowledge of New Zealand through multiple categories.
 The quiz platform contains a game module and a practice module for the players to practice and measure their knowledge.
 The game module contains 25 random questions (5 questions per category) each with a score ranging from $100 to $500.
 The practice module contains all categories and the user will be given a random question from the category chosen.
 Each question is read out aloud using TTS.
+Quinzical multiplayer is an online feature that is multi-platform with an implemented web client to play online with your friend and family.
+Heavily inspired by Among Us.

 ### Features